REDS FAVORITE BOOK OF 2020

-Of course the obvious answer is so the author can send you updates about their books.
-However, there is a secondary reason you may not have thought about and it may change you mind about signing up for those newsletters and blog updates.
+Of course, the obvious answer is so the author can send you updates about their books.
+However, there is a secondary reason you may not have thought about and it may change your mind about signing up for those newsletters and blog updates.

-A lot of indie authors use Facebook and other social media platforms as a major source for advertising.
-This mean Facebook, Instagram, Twitter, MeWe and other social media sites have control over the author accounts and can take it away without any explanation.
+A lot of indie authors use Facebook and other social media platforms as a major source of advertising.
+This means Facebook, Instagram, Twitter, MeWe, and other social media sites have control over the author’s accounts and can take it away without any explanation.
 Poof, gone.
-All of the readers and contacts an author has made over the years has disappeared.
+All of the readers and contacts an author has made over the years have disappeared.

 Ah, but here’s another potential problem.
-Amazon, KOBO, Nook and other book sellers have that same type of control and can revoke an authors privileges.
-Losing the ability to sell online through major book sellers could have a negative impact on the sales for an author.
+Amazon, KOBO, Nook, and other booksellers have that same type of control and can revoke an author’s privileges.
+Losing the ability to sell online through major booksellers could have a negative impact on the sales of an author.
 This scenario has occurred to a few authors I follow.
 Some have chosen to sell directly from their website after having their publishing rights revoked from an online seller.